You need a visitor’s firearms licence to use a firearm unsupervised during your visit to New Zealand.

 To apply for a visitor’s firearms licence, you must:

-- have a firearms licence or an equivalent from your home country
+• have a firearms licence (or an equivalent authorisation) from your home country

-- plan to stay in New Zealand for less than 1 year.
+• plan to stay in New Zealand for less than one year.

 For your application to be successful, Te Tari Pūreke must find that:

-- your firearms and ammunition are stored securely during your visit
+• your firearms and ammunition will be stored securely during your visit

-- no one who has had a firearms licence revoked, been disqualified from having a firearms licence, or been found not fit and proper to have and use firearms has access to your firearms and ammunition.
+• no one who has had a firearms licence revoked, been disqualified from having a firearms licence, or been found not fit and proper to have and use firearms will have access to your firearms and ammunition.

 How we assess if you are a ‘fit and proper person’

-- had a restraining order made against you under the Harassment Act 1997
+• had a protection order or restraining order made against you

 If Te Tari Pūreke deems you not fit and proper, we will advise you of our reasons and give you the opportunity to refute or comment on it.